Skip to content

 Those were a lot of examples, but in this case I think it’s the easiest way to demonstrate why the definition is so complicated.

-In your studies, remember that you might actually be learning more than you think!
+In your language studies, remember that you might actually be learning more than you think!

 I hope this was an interesting read!
 If you have any questions, comments, or concerns, make sure to leave them below and I’ll get back to you as soon as I can!